 As you become a member of more and more teams you may have too many notifications to make them useful.
 The Microsoft Teams Activity Feed allows you to filter different types of activities so that you can find your way around quickly and easily.
 It’s also a great way to get back to any activities that you have performed but might have forgotten about, like a conversation you had in a channel, or an announcement that you made.
 Try it out and see how much more productive you can be!

-If you are looking for ways to be more productive in Microsoft Teams, you may be interested in taking a look at these other blog posts:
+If you are looking for ways to be more productive in Microsoft Teams, you may be interested in our Teams 101 eBook or these other blog posts:

 Most organizations are not using Microsoft 365 to its full potential.